ATLAS-HGTD/hgtd-tools/README.md

 pre-commit run --all-files
 ```

+### 4.4 New version policy and process
+The procedure for tagging new versions of this software is outlined in [development_docs/procedure_new_release.md](https://gitlab.cern.ch/anstein/hgtd-tools/-/blob/master/development_docs/procedure_new_release.md?ref_type=heads).

-## 6. Contributing
+## 5. Contributing
 For any problems, do not hesitate to ask on [mattermost](https://mattermost.web.cern.ch/atlas/channels/hgtd-production-database) or open an [Issue](https://gitlab.cern.ch/anstein/hgtd-tools/-/issues) after checking the existing issues.

 If you are developing features yourself or want to resolve an issue, please [Fork](https://gitlab.cern.ch/anstein/hgtd-tools/-/forks/new) this repository and then submit a [Merge Request](https://gitlab.cern.ch/anstein/hgtd-tools/-/merge_requests/new) to the [master branch](https://gitlab.cern.ch/anstein/hgtd-tools).

-We run a set of basic pre-commit checks for your MR, so be prepared to modify the changed files according to the `.gitlab-ci.yaml` pipeline.
+We run a set of basic pre-commit checks for your MR, so be prepared to modify the changed files according to the `.gitlab-ci.yaml` pipeline before your MR can be merged.
+Test your changes locally before pushing (and avoid using unneccessary CI time + core-h), using the instructions outlined in the pre-commit paragraph.

-## 7. Acknowledgements
+## 6. Acknowledgements
 Thanks to an unknown reddit user who gave me hope when the PyQt6 installation wouldn't want to work with my setup / machine.
 This [link](https://www.reddit.com/r/Tkinter/comments/snrb1f/comment/hw4bylf/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button) brought me to [CustomTkinter](https://github.com/TomSchimansky/CustomTkinter) and the GUI is built on top of the tutorial.